 Container images are sometimes also called Docker images because most of them are designed to run with Docker.
 Technically speaking, though, Docker is only one of several platforms that supports containers.

 Container images are typically hosted inside container registries, which are repositories from which the images can be downloaded.
-Registries can be public, which means anyone can download images from them, or they can be configured to be private, in which case access is restricted to certain users or groups.
+Registries can be public, which means anyone can download images from them, or they can be configured to be private, in which case access is restricted to certain groups.